 To find out about special offers at airports for passengers with reduced mobility (e.g. parking spaces for the disabled) please refer to our Airport Guides » or go to the websites of the relevant airports.

-Passengers’ own wheelchairs are carried free of charge and in addition to the free baggage allowance.
-If you are enquiring about transportation of a wheelchair, please let us know the measurements, weight and the type of the wheelchair in question.
+Passengers’ own wheelchairs are carried free of charge and not in addition to the free baggage allowance.
+If you are inquiring about transportation of a wheelchair, please let us know the measurements, weight and the type of the wheelchair in question.

 You can also check in your sports or racing wheelchair free of charge as sports baggage.

 Battery-powered wheelchairs can be carried under the following conditions:

 - The battery poles must be insulated against short-circuiting.